demisto/content/Packs/Slack/Scripts/SlackBlockBuilder/README.md

 ## Troubleshooting
 ---
-**Issue**: The survey message is not sent to Slack at all.
+**Issue**: The survey message is not sent to Slack.

-**Troubleshooting**: Test the `send-notification` command on its own and get it working first.
-That will provide a more specific error message if there is an issue.
+**Troubleshooting**: Test the `send-notification` command on its own to verify it is working correctly.
+This will provide a more specific error message if there is an issue.
 Note that the Slack API bot you set up for the Slack v3 integration needs to be added to any channels you want to send SlackBlockBuilder surveys to.

-Also verify your Slack blocks payload is valid.
+Verify your Slack blocks payload is valid.
 Try simplifying the payload.
-Test with an extremely simple dummy payload like the following:
+Test with a simple dummy payload like the following:
 ```
 {
 	"blocks": [